Mat0u5/PastLife/README.md

 5. Add the mod jar file to the `mods` folder in the server directory.
 6. That's it, just run the server (`fabric-server-launch.jar`) and you're done!

-### Note:
+### Notes:
-When updating the server, make sure you keep the `_pastlife_lives.txt` file, as that contains the info about players' lives.
+When updating the server, make sure you keep the `_pastlife_lives.txt` file, as that contains the info about players' lives.<br>
+This mod does not contain Simple Voice Chat.<br>
-This mod (obviously) does not handle updating the world to newer versions, so you're going to have to do that manually (and handle any issues with it).
+This mod (obviously) does not handle updating the world to newer versions, so you're going to have to do that manually (and handle any issues with it).<br>
 After updating the skins in the minecraft launcher, it takes a while for the skins to update in the game (like 20 minutes) because of the custom implementation of how skins work, so be patient.

 ## Features: